mdabbagh88/atoms/README.md

 ## Documentation

-For more details about the current release, please consult [our documentation] (https://github.com/C-B4/omnibus-unifiedpush-server/tree/master/doc) or visit [AeroGear documentation]
+For more details about the current release, please consult [our documentation] (https://github.com/atomsd/omnibus-atoms/tree/master/doc) or visit [AeroGear documentation]
 (https://aerogear.org/getstarted/guides/#push).

 #### Generate REST Documentation

 Up to date generated REST endpoint documentation can be found in `jaxrs/target/miredot/index.html`.
 It is generated with every `jaxrs` module build.

-## Who is using it?

-We have a list of users in our [wiki](https://github.com/C-B4/unifiedpush-server/wiki/Users-of-the-UnifiedPush-Server).
-If you are using the UnifiedPush Server, please add yourself to the list!

 ## Development

-The above `Getting started` section covers the latest release of the UnifiedPush Server.
+The above `Getting started` section covers the latest release of the ATOMS Server.
 For development and deploying `SNAPSHOT` versions, you will find information in this section.

 ### Deployment

-For deployment of the `master branch` to a specific server (Wildfly or EAP 6.3), you need to build the WAR files and deploy them to a running and configured server.
+For deployment of the `master branch` to a specific server (Wildfly 8.2.1), you need to build the WAR files and deploy them to a running and configured server.

 First build the entire project:
 ```